The Kosher Bread Path — Your Complete Guide to Jewish Baking

 Every recipe on the Kosher Bread Path has been developed with two commitments: baking excellence and genuine kosher observance.
 We use precise gram weights and baker’s percentages so you can reproduce consistent results every time.
 We include the correct brachot (blessings), guidance on Hafrashat Challah (separating challah dough), egg-checking procedures, and ingredient-level kashrus notes — because a great kosher recipe must be great in every sense of the word.

 The Pastries & Holiday Bakes follow the Jewish calendar.
-Rugelach are year-round — perfect for a Shabbos dessert, a shiva visit, or a Tuesday afternoon.
-Hamantaschen belong to Purim, filled with poppy seeds, chocolate, or apricot jam, and tucked into mishloach manot baskets.
-Sufganiyot mark Hanukkah, fried in oil to honor the miracle, and filled with whatever brings you joy.
+Rugelach are year-round.
+Hamantaschen belong to Purim.
+Sufganiyot mark Hanukkah, fried in oil to honor the miracle.

 Begin Your Path